Kshitij-9/Li-ion_Battery_meter/README.md

 For the logic and formula I refered to the chart provided here : https://blog.ampow.com/lipo-voltage-chart/ I have provided this chart in this project in the form of excel sheet.

-Circuit diagram is to be done as per the file provided.
 For interfacing lcd with arduino LCD_PINS is provided for your reference.

 There are two programs gives,